 Comment writer: Nicholas Reed Langen

 Jon Robins is a lecturer in criminology at Brighton University and a journalist.
-He has written about the law and justice for the national papers including the Guardian, Observer, Times and the Independent and Independent on Sunday as well as magazines and the specialist press for over 20 years.
-Jon set up the Justice Gap in 2011.
+He has written about the law and justice for national papers including the Guardian, Observer, Times

 He has written a number of books including Justice in a Time of Austerity (Bristol University Press, 2021 – with Dan Newman); Guilty Until Proven Innocent: the crisis in our justice system (Biteback, 2018); The first miscarriage of justice: the amazing & unreported case of Tony Stock (Waterside 2014); The Justice Gap: Whatever happened to legal aid?
 (Legal Action Group, 2009 – with Steve Hynes) and People Power: how to run a campaign (Daily Telegraph/ LawPack, 2008).

-Jon is a patron of Hackney Community Law Centre.
+Jon is a trustee of the access to justice charity the Legal Action Group and a patron of Hackney Community Law Centre.

 Jon has won the Bar Council’s journalist of the year twice and the Halsbury legal journalism award.